Doda River

 The Doda River or the Stod River is a river 79 km long, which forms the Stod Valley in the Zanskar valley of the Leh district in the Union Territory of Ladakh in India.

+NH301 Padum-Pensi La-Kargil Highway runs along the Stod/Doda River Valley from Padum in south to Pensi La in north.
+From north of Pensi La (Penzi La), the highway runs further north through Suru valley to Kargil town.

 Geography

 The Doda River rises from the Drang-Drung Glacier near Pensi La, a mountain pass off the Zanskar-Kargil road.
 The Drang-Drung Glacier is a river of ice and snow by itself and is the largest glacier other than the Siachen Glacier in Ladakh outside the Karakoram Range.
 It gives rise to a mountain peak named Doda Peak, 6550 m high, and gives its name to the Doda district, which lies in the rear of the glacier.
 The Doda River is also known as Stod River.
 After rising from its source, the Doda River flows southeast along the Kargil — Zanskar road in the main Zanskar valley, through the towns of Akshu, Abran, Kushol and Phey.
 The river then meets the Tsarap River at a confluence near Padum, the capital of Zanskar.
 Together, these two rivers form the Zanskar River, a tributary of the Indus River.